KatherineMichel/digital-commonplace/computer-architecture-web-request-response-async-and-some-other-stuff.md

 # Computer Architecture, Web, Request/Response, Async, and Some Other Stuff

 <!--
-https://dev.to/juliannatetreault/json-ld-what-it-is-and-how-dev-uses-it-4d25 | JSON-LD: What It Is and How DEV Uses It

 https://www.redhat.com/sysadmin/networking-guides | 10 networking guides for Linux sysadmins | Enable Sysadmin
 https://cs144.github.io/ | CS 144: Introduction to Computer Networking